 - If a student misses all or part of any school day, a parent/guardian must call or write a note to the office.
 Students will be allowed one day for each day of absence plus one extra day to make up work. - Long-term assignments will be due on the established date unless extended by the instructor.
 It is the responsibility of the student to obtain makeup work assignments and to turn them in on the due date. - Parents are encouraged to contact the office secretary or principal in the event of a prolonged absence from school so that assignments may be sent home. - 5.
 The following will be considered excused absences: - Illness (needs to be verified with a note from a doctor) - · Recovery from accident - Professional appointment including doctor and dental - Observation or celebration of a bona fide religious holiday - 6.
-The following will not be considered absences for the attendance policy: - School related activity - Suspension (O.S.S./Out of School Suspension) - Required court appearance - Death in the immediate family - Such other good cause as may be acceptable to the principal or superintendent - Approved homebound stays - Illness with note from doctor stating student may not attend school PLEASE NOTE -- The note must be signed by the attending licensed medical professional and state that you were treated in his/her office on the day of your absence.
-A "blanket excuse" note is not acceptable.
+The following will not be considered absences for the attendance policy: - School related activity - Suspension (O.S.S./Out of School Suspension) - Required court appearance - · Death in the immediate family - Such other good cause as may be acceptable to the principal or superintendent - Approved homebound stays - Illness with note from doctor stating student may not attend school PLEASE NOTE -- The note must be signed by the attending licensed medical professional and state that you were treated in his/her office on the day of your absence.
+A "blanket excuse" note is not acceptable. - Students will be allowed nine (9) absences in each class period during a semester.
+Parents will be notified by letter of the student's fifth (5th) absence. - 8.
+On a student's tenth (10th) absence in a class, in order to earn credit in addition to any class projects, the student will be required to achieve at least a C+ (77%) on a summative final exam or earn at least a C+ for a final grade with the exam figured into the final grade.